 The dominance of a hegemonic bloc of investors makes the current system structurally similar to the railroad dominated system of 1860.
 Unlike that period, the current regime is not dominated by a single party.
 This makes the current system more robust.
 For instance, one might have expected the financial crisis of 2007-08 to undermine the system, and constitute a “crisis of neoliberalism”.
 [Duménil and Lévy] However, the response of major investors was simply to shift allegiance to the other party whilst keeping all the policies in place.
 Ergo, the system is much more stable than previously recognized.

-The contradictions inherent to the current party system and the neoliberal order, wherein the underlying weakness of the US economy and its failure to produce enough jobs or increase the standard of living of the vast majority of the populace, will not be resolved easily.
+The contradictions inherent to the current party system and the neoliberal order, wherein the underlying weakness of the US economy and its failure to produce enough jobs or increase the standard of living of the bulk of the populace, will not be resolved easily.
 The pressure to apply constant monetary stimulus in the face of jobless recoveries will propel more asset bubbles, and further expand the trade and budget deficits.
 As these asset bubbles burst, the ‘reverse wealth effect’ will cause prolonged ‘balance sheet recessions’.
 The same dynamic will further strengthen the bargaining position of the financial sector which implies that it will be mighty hard to displace as a hegemonic bloc of investors.

 It has become customary every election season to find a leaked audio or video of a candidate addressing investors behind closed doors.
 These are rare instances when the ‘bewildered herd’ is allowed a glimpse into the real mechanics of US electoral democracy: the physics of American political economy.